ironman683/ironman683/README.md

 ## 🚀 About Me

-- 🎓 Engineering student building and **shipping** AI/ML-powered products
+- 🎓 Engineering student who builds and ships — not just learns
-- 🤖 Built **ScamSense** — trained Logistic Regression + Random Forest on real job postings with SHAP explainability
-- ✉️ Built **Letter Forge** — LLM-powered cover letter generator, live with SSE streaming
+- 🔨 I work across the full stack: trained ML models, REST APIs, and production UIs
+- 🧠 Currently exploring LangChain, LangGraph & multi-agent systems
-- 🏆 Shipped **Revvy** in under 48hrs at a hackathon — AI code review assistant
+- 🏆 Shipped an AI code review tool in under 48hrs at a hackathon
-- 🧠 Currently deep diving into **LangChain, LangGraph & multi-agent systems**

 ---